Events

 RMC Zen Online: Though we don’t know exactly what Xuedou’s question was, I believe it had something to do with the difference between hearing and seeing.
 The solution to the way thought obscurs the natural clarity of our minds is to appreciate that thoughts are part of the natural clarity of our minds.

-Our Fox Lives Matter hosted by Jonathan Meyers
+Our Fox Lives Matter Hosted by Jonathan Meyers

 The Universe

-RMC Zen Online -This is a long koan with plenty of interesting facets to consider.
+This is a long koan with plenty of interesting facets to consider.
 I was recently invited to spend some time with the bit about the old man’s request for a funeral.
 What was that about?
 It’s interesting that this was first thing the old man had to say after his long-sought enlightenment.
 Seemingly, his first concern was to pay respect to who he had been along the way; the unenlightened him.
 I think there’s a lesson in this.